Latin American and Latinx Studies, Language Emphasis, Major

 e

-The POLS 319 Politics of Latin America course counts as one of the LAS Humanities and Social Sciences electives.
-It is, however, only one of many courses offered in the Spring semester program in Heredia which counts as an elective for LAS.
-Course offerings in study abroad programs vary; consult with the Center for International Education and your Latin American and Latinx Studies advisor to choose the courses that will work best for you.
+Though other options are possible, this plan assumes a second year Spring semester study abroad in the Heredia, Costa Rica program to satisfy the minimum six-week immersion requirement.
+Course offerings in study abroad programs vary; consult with the Center for International Education and your Latin American and Latinx Studies advisor to choose the program and courses that will work best for you.

 f